stallev/sun_school_app/docs/project_documentation_plan.md

 ✅ Server Actions API contracts with validation
 ✅ Infrastructure and deployment strategies
 ✅ Security architecture with RBAC
+✅ Data flow diagrams and component patterns documented
+✅ Responsive design and accessibility guidelines
+✅ Complete implementation phases documentation (25 phases)
+✅ Comprehensive development guidelines (React, Next.js, Prompts)

 ### Remaining Work

-The remaining 7+ documents are **lower priority** and can be created as needed during implementation or post-MVP.
-The current documentation provides sufficient detail to begin and complete MVP development.
+Only **TESTING_STRATEGY.md** remains as a Post-MVP document.
+All other documentation is complete and provides comprehensive detail to begin and complete MVP development with full guidance on architecture, implementation, and best practices.

 ---

 **Document Status:** Active
-**Next Review Date:** Upon completion of Should-have documents
+**Next Review Date:** Post-MVP (upon completion of TESTING_STRATEGY.md)
 **Maintained By:** Development Team

 **For questions or updates to this plan, refer to the original prompt:** [create_docs_plan_prompt.md](user_prompts/docs_prompts/create_docs_plan_prompt.md)